dotnet/dotnet-docker/samples/run-in-sdk-container.md

 ### Using a launch profile to configure ASP.NET Core

 The examples above use environment variables to configure ASP.NET Core.
 You can instead [configure ASP.NET Core with a launchSettings.json file](https://docs.microsoft.com/aspnet/core/fundamentals/environments).
 The [launchSettings.json file](aspnetapp/aspnetapp/Properties/launchSettings.json) in this app has been updated with a `container` profile that can be used instead of specifying environment variables with the docker CLI.
-You can see this profile used in the following example.
+You can see this profile used in the following example:

 ```console
 % docker run --rm -it -p 8000:80 -v $(pwd):/app/ -w /app mcr.microsoft.com/dotnet/core/sdk:3.1 dotnet run --launch-profile container